ogradyc01/GoldenCheetah/Special-Topics_SearchFilter.md

   * `AND` or `&&` - both simple queries have to be fulfilled
   * `OR` or `||` - either one or both simple queries have to be fulfilled

-_Note: This can be done as often as the query input field allows for a size perspective.
+_Note: This can be done as often as the query input field allows for a text size perspective.
 In contrast to the 'Search' queries, the filter queries don't care on upper/lower case for the operator keywords._

-* Using bracket "(" ")" - in more complex queries it is often either required / or senseful to put certain sub-query or calculations in brackets - so that execution is done in the right sequence.
+* Using bracket "(" ")" - in more complex queries it is often either required / and useful to put certain sub-query or calculations in brackets - so that execution is done in the right sequence.

 ### Special Operators